kjellm/kjellm.github.com/event.markdown

 end
 ```

-##### Seperate read side
+##### A real projection

+Here I show how to maintain the current state for Releases using a
+real projection.
+This is done as I have described earlier by
-Maintain by subscribing to domain events published by the event store.
+subscribing to domain events published by the event store.

-Here is how to use this strategy with Releases.
-Here we also include
+In this projection we also handle Recording events so that we can
-all recordings associated with a given release.
+include all recordings associated with a given release.
+We also use
+them to derive an *artist* for the whole release.

+Note: Again I have made an in-memory-only database.
+And again I hope
+that it will be easy for you to see how this could be changed to use
+something like a relational database or a search engine.

 ``` ruby